justchokingaround/lobster/README.md

 ### `--discord` / `--discord-presence` / `--rpc` / `--presence` argument

-By passing this argument you make use of discord rich presence so you can let your friends know what you are enjoying.
+By passing this argument you make use of discord rich presence so you can let your friends know what you are watching.

 This argument requires BSD netcat to be installed.

-On Arch Linux you can install it using ether pacman or your aur helper of choice with:
+On Arch Linux you can install it using either pacman or your aur helper of choice with:

 ```sh
 paru -S openbsd-netcat